-The scene closes with Barry and Levon rubbing their buttocks on the pile of pudding — getting the seat of their pants entirely covered in pudding.
+The scene begins to draw to a close.
+Barry and Levon squat down to rub their behinds buttocks on the pile of pudding.
+The seat of their pants quickly become covered in pudding.

 Why we love “$240 Worth of Pudding”